Why Do I Always Have to Pee?

-You have a small bladder
+2. You have a small bladder?

 Have you ever wondered if you can train your bladder to hold more liquid?
 The answer is yes, you can.
 It can stretch when it’s full, but it’s not healthy to hold our urine, as this causes infections.

-You have an infection or kidney stones
+3. You have a UTI or kidney stones

 If you don’t pay attention and see a doctor to treat your problem, you could end up having to get surgery to remove these small stones.

-You’re taking medications that make you have to pee
+4. You’re taking medications that make you have to pee

 The things you eat could also cause excessive urges to urinate.
 This is very common when taking diuretic medications that are oftentimes used to treat high blood pressure.

 You could have diabetes

 When there’s too much sugar in the blood, at a certain point your body will no longer be able to synthesize it into anything else.
 At that point, the sugar passes through your urine, making you have to pee.